nhsconnect/FHIR-Maternity-Record/pages/explore/explore_overview.md

 ## Overview ##

-The Maternity Record specification is the first use by NHS Digital of PRSB headings in a structured record, previously PRSB headings have only been used in document (composition) based exchanges.
+The Maternity Record specification is the first by NHS Digital to use PRSB headings in a structured record, previously PRSB headings have only been used in document (composition) based exchanges.
 The Maternity Record is not document based and makes no use of the Composition resource.
+Points to note are:

+- The PRSB headings do not map 1 to 1 with FHIR resources in majority of cases
+- A heading will have multiple resources associated with it and these need to be identified
+- Some method is required to carry the PRSB headings as a label or identifier
+- FHIR has resources for the purpose of grouping (“Groupers”)
+- The List resource has been chosen as a candidate for this purpose and is used in this specification

+## Basic Structure ##

+{% include images/explore/basic_structure.png %}

 This specification details the structure of the Maternity record to satisfy some overarching business requirements.
 These are:

 - To group, maintain context, query and retrieve the data using PRSB headings in a FHIR based Maternity record at the PRSB heading level